 Hello, I’m Cara!
 The easy tricks I’m about to show you will help you elevate any design including text in just a few moments.
 I love how Photoshop makes everything so easy!

 Of course, the techniques are only easy if you know where to find stuff.
-So let’s look at how to distort text in Photoshop here.
+So let’s look at how to warp and distort text in Photoshop in this tutorial.

 Note: I took these screenshots from the Windows version of Photoshop CC.
 Those working with a Mac will find that the interface looks a little different.

 Table of Contents

 Create a new document in Photoshop or select the text from an existing document, then you can either distort text manually or use Photoshop presets.

 First thing first, open a new document in Photoshop, choose the size of your project, and click Create.
 Choose any of the Text tools from the toolbar on the left.

 Click somewhere in the project canvas and add text.
 If you want to resize, just hold the Ctrl or Command key and you’ll see a box appear around the text.
 Click and drag the corners to resize as you need.

 Once you have the text ready to play with, choose a method below to distort the text.